-- The school meets the statutory responsibilities set out in Keeping Children Safe in Education (DFE 2019) and Working Together to Safeguard Children (DFE 2018). - The school has a strategy for providing early help together with other agencies and supporting children and families by carrying out early help assessments, drawing upon the Local Safeguarding Children Partnership (LSCP) 'Responding to Needs Framework.' - The Child Protection Policy is reviewed at least annually by the full Governing Body and available to parents, normally via the school's website. - All adults working within the school are aware of the School's Code of Conduct and this guidance is in keeping with the Guidance for Safer Working Practices for Adults Working with Children (Safer Recruitment Consortium 2019 v2). - The school's practice is reviewed in line with Local Authority guidance, Local Safeguarding Children Partnership (LSCP) priorities and procedures and any actions identified in the Local Authority 175 Audit are completed. - There is a named Designated Safeguarding Lead who is a member of the School Leadership Team.
+- The school meets the statutory responsibilities set out in Keeping Children Safe in Education (DFE 2020) and Working Together to Safeguard Children (DFE 2018). - The school has a strategy for providing early help together with other agencies and supporting children and families by carrying out early help assessments, drawing upon the Local Safeguarding Children Partnership (LSCP) 'Responding to Needs Framework.' - The Child Protection Policy is reviewed at least annually by the full Governing Body and available to parents, normally via the school's website. - All adults working within the school are aware of the School's Code of Conduct and this guidance is in keeping with the Guidance for Safer Working Practices for Adults Working with Children (Safer Recruitment Consortium 2019 v2). - The school's practice is reviewed in line with Local Authority guidance, Local Safeguarding Children Partnership (LSCP) priorities and procedures and any actions identified in the Local Authority 175 Audit are completed. - There is a named Designated Safeguarding Lead who is a member of the School Leadership Team.
 Governors will ensure that this person has the appropriate status and authority within the school to carry out the duties of the post.
 They will be given the time, funding, training, resources and support to provide advice and support to other staff on child welfare and child protection matters, to take part in strategy discussions and interagency meetings, and/or to support other staff to do so, and to contribute to the assessment of children.
-There are colleagues trained to provide cover for the role. - The school has procedures in keeping with the LSCP for dealing with any allegations made against any adult working within the school. - There is a nominated governor, usually the chair, who is the case manager for managing any allegations against the Headteacher. - There is an additional nominated safeguarding governor to liaise with the Designated Safeguarding Lead and champion child protection/safeguarding on behalf of the Governing Body. - The school follows safer recruitment procedures, including the statutory pre-employment checks on all staff working with young people.
-The Chair of Governors and safeguarding governor together with the Headteacher review the School's Single Central Record (SCR). - The school itself is a safe environment where the views of children and families are listened to and where children are taught about safeguarding and how to keep themselves safe, including on the internet or when using new technology.
-Any complaints about services lead to improvements in practice. - Ensure the school audits the health and safety of the school environment and any actions arising from the audit are addressed. - The school will ensure there are appropriate filters and monitoring systems in place in respect of internet use and encourage safe and responsible use of new technologies. - It scrutinises the impact of the school's training strategy so that all staff, including temporary staff and volunteers, are aware of the school's child protection procedures.
-All staff must have child protection training which is regularly updated.
-The Designated Safeguarding Lead and Deputy Designated Safeguarding Leads undertake training in keeping with statutory training.
+There are colleagues trained to provide cover for the role. - The school has procedures in keeping with the LSCP for dealing with any allegations made against any adult working within the school.